pallets-eco/flask-security/docs/api.rst

    Sent when a user requests a password reset.
 In addition to the app (which is the sender), it is passed `user`, `token` (deprecated), and `reset_token` arguments.

+.. data:: change_email_instructions_sent

+    Sent when a user requests to change their registered email address.
+In addition to the app (which is the sender) it is passed `user`, `token`, and `new_email`.

+    .. versionadded:: 5.5.0

+.. data:: change_email_confirmed

+    Sent when a user has confirmed their new email address.
+In addition to the app (which is the sender) it is passed `user`, `old_email`.

+    .. versionadded:: 5.5.0

 .. data:: tf_code_confirmed

     Sent when a user performs two-factor authentication login on the site.
 In